JefferMarcelino/JefferMarcelino/README.md

 # Jeffer Marcelino Sunde

 ### About Me
 Hey there!
 I'm Jeffer, a passionate software engineer with a focus on frontend, backend, android, ios, devops, artificial intelligence, data science, and QA.
-Jokes, I don't know all those stuff 😆
+Jokes, I don't know all this stuff 😆

 ### Web Development
 Currently, I'm dedicated to becoming an expert in web development.
 I'm actively learning a lot of concepts and architectural patterns to enhance my skills in this domain.